Pop the champagne; we bought a house!

 We’re currently pouring over issues of Renew and Sanctuary magazines to learn more about sustainable design, find suppliers, and get a handle on what we’re about to undertake.
 We’re also watching these videos with experts in sustainable building.

-We have lots of ideas and a long wish list of sustainable features, but many of them depend on budget and availability.
-And we want the home to be functional; we have very clear ideas of how we currently use our home and plan to use the new home.
+The main focus is creating a home that’s functional, knowing what we need and making a space that’s just enough for us.
+We have very clear ideas of how we currently use our home and plan to use the new home.
 So every room will be designed with a purpose with no space wasted.

 The stages

-Due to budget, we won’t be renovating the whole house or landscaping all at once.
+We won’t be renovating the whole house or landscaping all at once.

 The plan is to tackle it in stages, with stage one before we move in and the rest to follow over time.
 We’ll do the compost setup and veggie gardens ourselves while the stage one renovation is happening.